NiranjanS8/snapurl/ARCHITECTURE.md

 If you want a clean way to explain the project:

 > SnapURL is a full-stack URL shortening platform with a Spring Boot backend and React frontend.
-The backend supports JWT auth with refresh tokens, password reset via one-time codes, Redis caching, Redis-based rate limiting, temporary account lockout, RabbitMQ-based asynchronous click analytics, and server-side dashboard querying with filtering, sorting, and pagination.
+The backend supports JWT auth with refresh tokens, password reset via hashed one-time codes, Flyway schema migrations, Redis caching, Redis-based rate limiting, temporary account lockout, RabbitMQ-based asynchronous click analytics, and server-side dashboard querying with filtering, sorting, and pagination.
 Redis is used for hot redirect lookups and analytics caching, while RabbitMQ decouples click tracking from redirect latency.

 ## 13. What to Remember Before an Interview